Discover the creative roots of the most imaginative arts Festival in Ireland.

 Strolling along the cobbled streets, every turn offers the possibility for new adventure: surreal giant puppets snaking through the streets, enchanting music, enthralling musicans and awe-inspiring street theatre.

-From the all-out party atmosphere at the Absolut Big Top to the quiet contemplation in the Festival galleries, the Festival transforms the city through the arts in an engaging, fun and authentic way.
+From the all-out party atmosphere at the Heineken Big Top to the quiet contemplation in the Festival galleries, the Festival transforms the city through the arts in an engaging, fun and authentic way.
 If you happen to visit Galway during the Festival, expect to be transformed too.

 The Festival is special.
 Worlds, cultures and dreams collide, inspiring passion, creativity and new ways of thinking.